Commuting symplectomorphisms on a surface and the flux homomorphism: Acknowledgment

 \section{Acknowledgment}

+We truly wish to thank the referees for useful comments and suggestions.
+We also thank Professors Masayuki Asaoka and Kaoru Ono, who have drawn the authors' attention to Theorem~\ref{main thm}.
 The first author is supported in part by JSPS KAKENHI Grant Number JP18J00765 and 21K13790.
+The second author is supported by JSPS KAKENHI Grant Number JP20H00114 and JST-Mirai Program Grant Number JPMJMI22G1.
 The third author and the fourth author are supported in part by JSPS KAKENHI Grant Number 19K14536 and 17H04822, respectively.
-We thank Professors Masayuki Asaoka and Kaoru Ono, who have drawn the authors' attention to Theorem~\ref{main thm}, which was stated as `Conjecture~1.5' in the previous version of the present paper.